 We have included a separate page full of tips for making sure your child is school ready.
 Please read that for ideas about what to do and look at the Hampshire Ready for School leaflet.

-The simple answer to this question right now is that we don’t know.
-We would hope that in the weeks immediately prior to starting school we will have further guidance about opening in September.
-We find these visits to be one of the most valuable parts of our school transition as it allows your child to get to know their teacher in an environment that is safe and familiar to them.
+Yes, we find these visits to be one of the most valuable parts of our school transition as it allows your child to get to know their teacher in an environment that is safe and familiar to them.
 If we are unable to offer a home visit we will try and offer an alternative way of meeting.

 The only two things that your child needs to bring to school each day is a water bottle and a school book bag.
 All other resources are provided in school so your child does not need their own pencil case or stationery.

 Please do not send your child with additional backpacks.
 They do not need them and we don’t have room to store them in school.

 Firstly, we understand that we are all humans and it is only natural that on occasion you might forget something.
 If this happens, mention it to your class teacher.
 A lot of the times we are able to manage for the day without whatever it may be.
 However if it is something that is definitely needed, then you can drop it off at our school reception and it will be delivered to your child’s class.

 School uniform can be purchased at various supermarkets and/or Edgar Jerome, 7 Wellington Street, Aldershot, GU11 1DX.
 Telephone 01252 322020.
 Due to Covid 19, Edgar Jerome will be operating a one in and one out system in their shop.
 You will not be able to try uniform on but you can return it.
 You can also order on line at www.edgarjerome.co.uk

 Our school colours are red and grey.